A Discussion of Dogma, Posterior Chain Work, and a Few Sample Workouts

 Of course, it’s really important to mention that while the cultists tend to be the loudest, they’re not the most prevalent.
 Just as with any school of thought, most KB trainers aren’t completely dogmatic; just because they dig kettlebells doesn’t mean they hate everything else.

 I’ve met a ton of awesome KB peeps who are both open minded and moderate.
-A few examples are my buddy Chris Lopez, and my favorite kettlebell expert (and wife), Neghar Fonooni.
+A few examples are my buddy Chris Lopez, and my favorite kettlebell expert, Neghar Fonooni.
 Chris and Neghar are awesome coaches who just happen to write about and use kettlebells from time to time.

 However, owing to the fact that they are sane, rational people, Lopez and Fonooni realize that while KBs are awesome for a lot of reasons, they aren’t the end all be all.
 They agree that training exclusively with kettlebells isn’t likely to make you a better powerlifter, for example; nor would it be the best training approach for hypertrophy.
 Acknowledging that doesn’t diminish the kettlebell.